-This category prevents denial of employment and/or educational DISABILITY - This category prevents deniel of employment and/or educational opportunities because of a person's race.
-The file federally recognized recial opportunities because of a person has, or is persolved to have a permanent categories are American Indian or Alaskan Native, Asian, Black or African American, Hawailan or Other Pacific Islander, and White.
-Persons from a mixed racial backgrounds do not need to prove their exact heritage in order to assert that they have been discriminated against based on race.
-Likewise, this category ETHNICINATIONAL ORIGIN - This category prevents denial of covers persons being discriminated against because they are married to persons of employment and/or educational opportunities because of a person's ancestors' a different race other than their own.
+This category prevents denial of employment and/or educational DISABILITY - This category prevents denial of employment and/or educational opportunities because of a person's race.
+The five federally recognized racial opportunities because of a person has, or is perceived to have a permanent categories are American Indian or Alaskan Native, Asian, Black or African impairment that substantially limits or prevents a major life activity; for example: American, Hawaiian or Other Pacific Islander, and White.
+Persons from a mixed walking, seeing, hearing, talking, sitting, or standing. they have been discriminated against based on race.
+Likewise, this category ETHNICINATIONAL ORIGIN - This category prevents denial of covers persons being discriminated against because they are manifed to persons of employment and/or educational apportunities because of a person's ancestors' a different race other than their own.